Get

 • Pain: The stimulation from the needles may result in pain and tenderness (usually short-lived).

 • Swallowed needle: It’s always important to count the needles in and out, as it’s not unheard of for a needle to disappear into a dog’s fur.
-There is a small risk of that needle being ingested if the dog licks its fur, but this risk is very low.
+There is a small risk of that needle being ingested if the dog licks their fur, but this risk is very low.

 • No response: Some dogs simply do not respond to acupuncture.